Finding Freedom biography expected to reveal Prince Harry - more than Meghan - wanted 'out' of the Royal Family

 With Meghan still in constant contact with her US entourage, palace staff including their former private secretary Samantha Cohen and their former communications secretary Sara Latham soon started feeling frozen out.

-"They realised the couple weren't going to take their advice," added the aide.
+"They realised the couple weren't going to take their advice," the aide said.

 A string of staff departed under the pressure including assistant private secretary Amy Pickerill and Meghan's PA Melissa Touabti.